 The Approach

 Our approach was to split Project Slingshot into phases.
-The question we had to answer was "how could we launch these products on Beautyrest.com and Serta.com SMOOTH & FAST while still retaining the same respectable level of quality that we give to T&N?"
+The question we had to answer was "how might we launch these products on Beautyrest.com and Serta.com SMOOTH & FAST while still retaining the same respectable level of quality that we give to T&N?"
 We concluded that by limiting the scope, prioritizing the areas the needed updating, leaning on insights from T&N, and focusing efforts on new unique scenarios only seen on both brands, we would be able to launch the products in a short timeframe.
-The first two phases focused on releasing all product SKU's at their mvp level.
-We focused on the most essential features related to the state of the e-commerce platform experience.
-This included making the navigation scalable, standardizing the PDP pages and refining the configurator where customers chose their specific product options.

 High-Fidelity Comps